Tammi Wilson

 Tammi Wilson Uluinayau (born 29 September 1973) is a New Zealand former rugby union player.
 She represented the New Zealand women's national rugby union team, the Black Ferns, at the 1998 and 2002 Women's Rugby World Cup.

-Wilson was born in Christchurch and was the only girl in a family of nine.
-She attended Auckland Girls' Grammar School.
-She had previously represented New Zealand in touch and rugby league before making the Black Ferns.
+Wilson was born in Christchurch and was the only girl in a family of two.
+She attended Hato Hohepa Maori Girls College and Auckland Girls' Grammar School.
+She has a master's degree from Auckland University of Technology.
+She had previously represented New Zealand in touch and Sevens and rugby league before making the Black Ferns.